Course atlas

-A course atlas is an online repository of credit and noncredit education courses offered by one to many educational providers across a state, region, country or around the world, to facilitate course planning.
+A course atlas is an online repository of credit and non-credit courses offered by one to many educational providers across a state, region, country or around the world, to facilitate course planning.
 Courses listed in its database reflect what educational providers offer the public or their private constituents.

 Background

 The term course atlas describes an online repository containing course offerings from one or more education providers.
-The course atlas thus allows one to search and find comparable courses exploring the implications of college transfer, curriculum alignment initiatives, transfer evaluation methods, cross registration functions, dual enrollment strategies, study abroad programs, online registration and course planning.
+The course atlas thus allows one to search and find comparable courses exploring the implications of college transfer, curriculum alignment initiatives, transfer evaluation methods, cross-registration functions, dual enrollment strategies, study abroad programs, online registration and course planning.

 Historically, colleges, universities, vocational schools, adult education centers, corporate universities and other educational providers publish standalone course catalogs and listings in a variety of formats.
 The course atlas combines the course listings from individual providers into a single, searchable and maintainable electronic repository abstracting the differences in format to make it easier to search and compare course characteristics and attributes.

 A course atlas stores course attributes defining the course, such as title, description, cost, location, subject, cross reference course id, method of instruction, length of instruction, text books, faculty level, meeting times, pre-requisites, co-requisites, number of credits to be awarded, grading method, comparable courses linked by course equivalency, and other descriptive elements.
 Additionally, the course atlas can attach learning objectives, syllabi, and learning outcomes to each course record.